 Conceptually, there are three generations of communities components :

 Gen 1: Roughly CQ 5.4 through AEM 5.6.0, these are the collab components which stored UGC in the local repository using replication as a means of synchronizing UGC across platforms.
-Other differences involve the implementation using Java Server Pages (JSP) as well as the blog feature consisting of authoring only in the author environment.
+Other differences involve the implementation using Java Server Pages (JSP) and the blog feature consisting of authoring only in the author environment.

 Gen 2: From AEM 5.6.1 through AEM 6.1, this is a mix of collab and social components.
 AEM 6.0 introduced the new social component framework (SCF) and AEM 6.2 introduced a common UGC store where UGC is accessed using a storage resource provider (SRP).